Acupuncture is a branch of Traditional Chinese Medicine (TCM), an ancient system of healing, which has evolved over the last 3,000 years.

 Moxa or Moxibustion is a form of therapy which consists of burning dried mugwort (artemisia) leaves on particular points on the body.
 It plays an important role in Traditional Chinese Medicine and may often accompany an acupuncture treatment.

 The dried compounded leaves of Moxa are shaped into sticks, cigars, cones or used loose in a Moxa box, and are placed on specific locations on the body and lighted.
-Moxa may also be placed on the acupuncture needles in orde r to warm them and amplify their working.
+Moxa may also be placed on the acupuncture needles in order to warm them and amplify their working.

-The warmth generated by the Moxa penetrates the channels of acupuncture, the meridians, thus regulating Qi, dispelling cold, resolving digestive issues, warming the Yang Qi and promoting overall wellbeing and immunity, as well as fighting fatigue and pain.
+The warmth generated by the Moxa penetrates the channels of acupuncture, the meridians, thus regulating Qi, dispelling cold, improving digestive issues, warming the Yang Qi and promoting overall wellbeing and immunity, as well as fighting fatigue and pain.

 Moxa is even used in the last sates of pregnancy to turn a breech baby and eventually to stimulate the process of labor.